-A Success Plan may be established if a student is not performing at a satisfactory level at any time during a nursing course.
+A Success Plan may be established for academic and non-academic reasons if a student is not performing at a satisfactory level at any time during a nursing course.
 The Success Plan will outline the expected performance to be achieved as set forth by the faculty and student.
-This success plan will be in effect until the completion of the nursing program. (rev.2016)
+This success plan will be in effect until the completion of the nursing program. (rev. 2016)